Communal purchase of food, in order to minimalize refuse and transportation, and to support local organic farmers.

 Click here for a video with the initiators, which broadcaster VPRO made in 2012.

 Foundation Schoonschip is granted a subsidy from the ‘Steering Group Experiments Public Housing’ and therewith involves consultancy ‘De Regie’ to help with getting sturdy plans on paper.
-With this plan, the foundation receives a subsidy from the Province of North Holland.
+With this plan, the foundation receives a loan from the Province of North Holland.
 Marjan: 'That night, after we had been working on the plan for a year and a half, we drank our first bottle of champagne.'

 After a two year search for a suitable location, Schoonschip designates the Johan van Hasseltkanaal in Buiksloterham as the ideal location to pioneer and make dreams come true.